 Will’s tactics are invaluable when it comes to maintaining a strong LDR.

-Let us (& Will) know in the comments below how you communicate with your long distance partner and if you have any specific things you that have helped along the way.
+Join us and an amazing like-minded community in our LDR Support Group and let us know how you communicate with your long distance partner and if you have any specific things you that have helped along the way.